Copycat Merkts Sharp Cheddar Cheese Spread

 Poor Man’s Copycat McDonald’s Lobster Roll

-Our McDonald’s doesn’t have lobster rolls on their menu.
+Our McDonald’s doesn’t have lobster rolls on its menu.
 Heck, I didn’t know that any McDonald’s did.
 Apparently they are (or at least were) a thing far up the east coast, which makes sense when you think about it.
 So I had to make one at home.
 For me, that usually means a ‘poor man’s’ version, which uses imitation lobster instead of the real (expensive) stuff.
 Sure, I’d love to use real lobster, and I’ve had my share of real lobster rolls, but sometimes you gotta do what you gotta do.
 So, here it is, my delicious poor man’s copycat of McDonald’s lobster roll.

 Poor Man's Copycat McDonald's Lobster Roll